idibau/cs2bim/README.md

 4. Save model

 # Known Issues
-- Entity types that are only supported in one of the two allowed ifc versions (4, 4x3) are not supported (e.g. IfcBuiltSystem)
-- Only one supported type of feature class data: All feature classes are processed the same way and are implemented to represent a surface that is projected to the terrain.
+- Only one supported geometry type: All feature classes are processed the same way and are implemented to represent a surface that is projected to the terrain.
+Until now no support of e.g. points, lines or parametrised geometries.
+- Entity types that are only supported in one of the two allowed ifc versions (4, 4x3) are not supported (e.g. IfcBuiltSystem).
+Explanation: There is no switch in the code that could deal with different cases based on different ifc version, neither are there parameters in the configuration to support different ifc versions.
+- No performance optimisation.
+Possiple options include parallelisation of processes, reuse of local parameters, process the point cloud only once and then derive feature class geometries from TIN instead of point clouds.
+- No support of ifc classification concept.
+Could be done the same way as the already implemented group concept.

+# References
+[^LoGeoRef]: "Clemen, C., Görne, H., 2019.
+Level of Georeferencing (LoGeoRef) using IFC for BIM.
+Journal of Geodesy, Cartography and Cadastre, 10/2019, S. 15-20.
+ISSN: 1454-1408" .